pickyourtrail_logo

 • Duration: 3-4 hours

-• Challenges: Moderate and challenging
+• Challenges: Moderate to challenging

-• Starting point: Kings Canyon Carpark.
+• Starting point: Kings Canyon car park.

-This trail starts with a steep hill referred to as the Heart Attack Hill, which provides the hikers with an impressive view of the canyon, and further.
-So that on your way, you shall view such features as the Crack of Priscilla (the Queen of the Desert) and the calm Garden of Eden, a natural waterhole that is encircled by greener cycads and ferns.
+This trail starts with a steep hill referred to as theHeart Attack Hill, which provides the hikers with an impressive view of the canyon and beyond.
+So that on your way, you shall view such features as the Lost City, the Crack (from the Queen of the Desert) and the calm Garden of Eden, a natural waterhole that is encircled by greener cycads and ferns.

 Kings Creek Walk – Easy Kings Canyon Trail for Families